meerk40t/meerk40t/README.md

 ## Getting started
 To get up and running, simply download Meerk40t from [here](https://github.com/meerk40t/meerk40t/releases) for your specific platform.
 (Windows, Mac OSX, Linux, and by extension, Raspberry Pi).

+## 🛠 Project Status: Maintenance Mode
+**MeerK40t is currently in a low-maintenance phase.** The original maintainers have limited bandwidth for active development.
+What this means for users and contributors:
+* **Response Times:** Issues and Pull Requests may not receive immediate feedback.
+Silence is not a lack of interest, but a lack of time.
+* **Weekly Builds:** These are automated experimental snapshots.
+They **will** contain bugs and regressions.
+If you require a stable experience, please stick to the [latest stable Release](https://github.com/meerk40t/meerk40t/releases).
+* **Contributions Welcome:** This project survives on community involvement.
+If you find a bug in a weekly build, the fastest way to get it fixed is to submit a Pull Request.
+* **Support:** Please use the [Discussions] tab or community forums for general help, as the Issue tracker is reserved for actionable bug reports and development tasks.

 <details>
 <summary>Release Versions (Just use the latest)</summary>